bhuvvaan/Linkedin-Auto-Connector/README.md

 2. Install the required dependencies:
    ```
-   pip install selenium webdriver-manager colorama
+   pip install -r requirements.txt
    ```

 3. Configure your input parameters in `input_config.ini`:
    - The first time you run the script, it will create a default `input_config.ini` file
-   - Edit this file with your search criteria and LinkedIn cookie
+   - Edit this file with your login details

 4. Run the script:
    ```